 At any rate, it seems questionable that abolishing the death penalty would actually endear us to all Europeans.
 Of course, what Rohatyn really meant is that it will increase America's standing and respect—its "soft power," if you will—among European leaders.
 The sort of people that someone like Rohatyn would actually be talking to in his four years in France.
 Now that's an important goal, since it makes it somewhat more likely that those leaders will adopt American norms, or trust American intentions, or whatever.
 But respect among leaders and intellectuals isn't everything.
 Ideally we also want to increase our standing and respect among populations in other countries, since popular opinion constrains what those world leaders can do.
 And it's not obvious that abolishing the death penalty for minors will win us that many fans among the masses abroad.

-The main point of Joshua Marquis' New York Timesop-ed seems to be that most people in prison are guilty—that is, contrary to the sorts of things you see on "In Justice" or "CSI," courts don't send an overwhelming number of innocent people to jail, and the handful of death row inmates whose convictions were overturned on DNA evidence represent a very small sample.
+The main point of Joshua Marquis' New York Times op-ed seems to be that most people in prison are guilty—that is, contrary to the sorts of things you see on "In Justice" or "CSI," courts don't send an overwhelming number of innocent people to jail, and the handful of death row inmates whose convictions were overturned on DNA evidence represent a very small sample.
 Overall, Marquis calculates, the court system has an extremely high (99.973) percent accuracy rate: "most industries would like to claim such a record of efficiency."

 Okay, even if those numbers are right—and if they are, that's still no reason to get complacent about the problems with the justice system—I'd add one other statistic here.
 According to a 2002 Department of Justice study on recidivism, 51.8 percent of all ex-convicts end up back in prison within three years.
 Of those, over half go back not for committing new crimes but for technical violations of parole—a missed appointment, a failed drug test, not landing a job.
 Most people in prison are guilty?
 Depends on how you define it.

 Ampersand has a good post, complete with statistics, pointing out what should be the obvious fact that criminalizing abortion has very little effect on abortion rates.
 Among other things, he points out that the abortion and birth rates in the years before Roe v.
 Wade came down are nearly identical to the rates afterwards.
 The main difference, obviously, is that abortion was much safer and easier after Roe.
-Something similar is going on in this old New York Timesstory about Latin America, noting that the region has "the developing world's highest rate of abortion" despite having "some of the world's most stringent abortion laws"—in many cases, women discovered that overdosing on a cheap ulcer medication would do the trick, albeit with risks.
+Something similar is going on in this old New York Times story about Latin America, noting that the region has "the developing world's highest rate of abortion" despite having "some of the world's most stringent abortion laws"—in many cases, women discovered that overdosing on a cheap ulcer medication would do the trick, albeit with risks.

 Now a number of pro-choice politicians in the United States—Hillary Clinton being the most prominent—have adopted this way of framing things, arguing that pro-choice policies, combined with better contraception, safe-sex education, and economic support for single mothers, will do more to reduce abortion than, say, overturning Roe.
 In large part, that's true, and it seems like a politically savvy way to rally support for choice, but sometimes I wonder whether the argument could be undercut in important ways, and whether it's really the best thing to focus on.
 Wbat if, after all, some of these pro-life policies did help reduce abortion or unwanted pregnancies, even at the margins?
-This week, Time (which, for incidental reasons, is the only magazine I get at home and hence the only print magazine I ever actually read) had an important article on abortion restrictions in Missouri that put a spin I've never heard before on why abortion rates dropped so sharply in the Clinton years:

 The reason for the declines is a matter of dispute.
 Economic growth, better contraception and safe-sex practices probably all contribute to the trend.
 But a 2004 study by researcher Michael J. New for the conservative Heritage Foundation found that states that have adopted laws regulating abortion experienced a larger decline than those that have not.
 Reductions are particularly steep, he found, in states that restricted the use of Medicaid funds to pay for poor women's abortions and those that required pre-abortion counseling about fetal development and abortion risks.